asmaAdil/Dynamic-Context-aware-Graph-Neural-Network/README.md

  Guidelines:

- In order to get results of DCGNN_co : Use User-item-Context Encoder  and  User-item-Context Aggrgator
+ DCGNN_co : Use User-item-Context Encoder  and  User-item-Context Aggrgator

- In order to get results of DCGNN_co_so : Use User-item-Context Encoder, User-item-Context Aggrgator, Social-Context Encoder and Social Context Aggregator
+ DCGNN_co_so : Use User-item-Context Encoder, User-item-Context Aggrgator, Social-Context Encoder and Social Context Aggregator

  Environment Setting: